JeffVandrewJr/btcqbo/README.md

 <h3>Syncing QBO</h3>

-From the plugin welcome screen, hit the button to sync QBO.
-Follow the steps to sync to Inuit; you'll need your QBO username and password.
+After entering your Intuit API keys into the plugin, you'll be automatically redirected to sync the plugin to QBO.
+(If you need to resync later without updating your API keys, from the plugin welcome screen, you can hit the button to sync QBO.)
+Follow the on-screen instructions to sync to Inuit; you'll need your QBO username and password.
 You can repeat this step at any time in the future if you become unsynced from Intuit for any reason.

 <h3>Syncing BTCPay</h3>